1984 Rose Bowl: Game summary

 The weather was sunny and 84 degrees.
 As the "visiting team", UCLA wore their white road jerseys with gold pants, and the Illinois Fighting Illini wore their navy blue home jerseys with orange pants.
+This was the first time UCLA wore its white jerseys in a Rose Bowl; in three previous appearances as the designated visiting team (1962 vs. Minnesota, 1966 vs. Michigan St., and 1976 vs. Ohio St.), the Bruins wore their home "powder keg blue" jerseys since they sufficiently contrasted with the Big Ten representative's jerseys.

 The game was the second Rose Bowl meeting between the two schools.
 They met in the 1947 Rose Bowl following the Big Ten–Pacific Coast Conference agreement in 1947.
 This was the eighth overall meeting between the two schools with Illinois having a 5–2 edge since the first meeting in 1947.
 The game was played on a Monday due to the Rose Bowl tradition of not holding the Tournament of Roses Parade and Rose Bowl on a Sunday.